Financial support for Muslim students

 For 2012 entry undergraduates onwards, interest on student finance is charged at the rate of inflation plus 3% during the period of study.
 The interest rate then varies after graduation, between the rate of inflation only and inflation plus 3%, according to earnings.

-The government are introducing a new system of £10,000 postgraduate loans for Masters degrees for the 2016/17 academic year.
-The loans will be subject to a rate of interest (the rate of inflation plus 3%).
+The £10,000 postgraduate loans for Masters degrees will be subject to a rate of interest (the rate of inflation plus 3%).
 This interest will start to accrue from the date that you receive your first instalment.

 In addition to the Postgraduate loans, the government has announced a separate PhD loans system; details are yet to be finalised on this new system of funding.